 The Big Cat Public Safety Act was enacted December 20, 2022, to end the private ownership of big cats as pets and prohibit exhibitors from allowing public contact with big cats, including cubs.
-It places new restrictions on the commerce, breeding, possession, and use of certain big cat species.
-In order to continue to legally possess privately owned big cats, the Act requires individuals or entities to register any big cat(s) that were in their possession before the date of enactment with the U.S. Fish and Wildlife Service (USFWS), unless another exception of the Act applies.
-This registration must occur no later than June 18, 2023, which is 180 days after the date of enactment.
+It placed new restrictions on the commerce, breeding, possession, and use of certain big cat species.
+In order to continue to legally possess privately owned big cats, the Act required individuals or entities to register any big cat(s) that were in their possession before the date of enactment with the U.S. Fish and Wildlife Service (USFWS), unless another exception of the Act applies.
+This registration had to occur no later than June 18, 2023, which was 180 days after the date of enactment.
+(Registration is now closed.)

 Species included under the Big Cat Public Safety Act